AshleyXM/pdf-reader/README.md

 Access http://127.0.0.1:8000/ with your browser, and you'll see the home page, which displays some quick guides of the project.

+## How to Deploy

+Basically, what you need to do is the following five steps:

+1. Prepare a Dockerfile
+2. Build Docker Image
+3. Push the Image to AWS ECR
+4. Create Lambda Function with ECR Image
+5. Configure API Gateway

+You can check out [`deploy-branch`](https://github.com/AshleyXM/pdf-reader/tree/deploy-branch) for more details.

 ## Highlights
 - Developed middleware hosted on AWS Lambda using Python FastAPI to facilitate the knowledge base construction from PDF files for customized GPTs in Stanford courses.
 - Stored images in AWS S3 to obtain public links and generated alternative text for images in the format `[image caption](image link)`.